hammerheim-game/hammerheim-rules/7-equipment.md

 reliable weapons: the gun barrel occasionally tends to explode violently or the powder fails to ignite.
 But the weapon has a great range and tremendous penetrating power, making a mockery of even the thickest armour.
-In Mordheim, handguns are rare and expensive, but a warband which can boast such a weapon will command respect from all its rivals.
+In Hammerheim, handguns are rare and expensive, but a warband which can boast such a weapon will command respect from all its rivals.